automationmojo/mojo-waiting/README.md

 This package provides support for enhanced context based waiting.
 The waiting code patterns used are designed to present the best results in test stacktraces presented when a wait fails.
-This makes the `contextualwaiting` module perfect for use with test frameworks such as `pytest` and `testplus` that show code context in the error report stack traces.
+This makes the `mojo.waiting` module perfect for use with test frameworks such as `pytest` and `testplus` that show code context in the error report stack traces.

-Another important aspect of the `contextualwaiting` module is that it uses `datetime` timestamps and `timespan` for lengths of time so timeouts in error reporting are easier to interpret.
+Another important aspect of the `mojo.waiting` module is that it uses `datetime` timestamps and `timespan` for lengths of time so timeouts in error reporting are easier to interpret.

 ```
     Traceback (most recent call last):
-    File "/home/myron/repos/contextualwaiting/source/tests/test_wait_for_it.py", line 97, in test_basic_wait_for_it_timeout
+    File "/home/myron/repos/mojo.waiting/source/tests/test_wait_for_it.py", line 97, in test_basic_wait_for_it_timeout
         future.result()
     File "/usr/lib/python3.10/concurrent/futures/_base.py", line 451, in result
         return self.__get_result()